Discover 7 ways you can keep your goals in mind so that you have a much greater chance of achieving them.

 When you do this every week, you’ll be amazed at how much you can accomplish just by reviewing your goals and choosing to do at least one thing a week towards them!

-Get a cute weekly planning page delivered to your inbox each month with Paper Me Pretty, our new stationery subscription.
+Get a cute weekly planning page each month with Paper Me Pretty, our popular stationery subscription.

 4. Adjust and align often (monthly, quarterly and annually)